The best NBN modems and mesh to overcome common issues

 We’ve analysed over 25 of the most popular NBN modems currently on the market, looking specifically for devices that counter these issues with automatic firmware updates, automatic dual-band or tri-band channel selection, and mesh capabilities.
 We took 16 factors into consideration when compiling this buying guide.
 You can read more about our scoring criteria below.
 First, here are the best.

-Best NBN modem overall
+Best NBN solution overall

 Linksys Velop Dual Band Mesh Wi-Fi System